 Quite often, quitting smoking leads to an increase in appetite.
 This is because food tastes better as your senses of smell and taste return.
 Feeling hungry and having an increased appetite are common withdrawal symptoms that last longer than other symptoms.
-"Weight control is not an impossible feat and you can shed those extra kilograms, no matter whether you have big bones, faulty genes, or a presumably slow metabolism."

 You can prevent weight gain with small changes

 Eating a regular, vegetable-rich diet is important.
 Have several small meals during the day at regular intervals.
 This way, your hunger will not build up and you can avoid overeating.

 Make sure that you eat sufficient fibre and drink enough water.
 Favour wholegrains.